+Separation of message traffic

-- Separation of Message Traffic - With a single transmission queue there is potential for pending messages for cluster ChannelA to interfere with messages pending for cluster ChannelB
+With a single transmission queue there is potential for pending messages for cluster ChannelA to interfere with messages pending for cluster ChannelB.
+For example if the target qmgr is down

 Management of messages

 Use of queue concepts such as MAXDEPTH not useful when using a single transmission queue for more than one channel.